Turandot

 Giacomo Puccini

-(completion of the third act by Franco Alfano)
+(with the third act completed by Franco Alfano)

 First performance Milan, Teatro alla Scala, 25 April 1926